Rosie Mercado: Media career

 Mercado started working at the age of 15, Mercado was a radio personality in Las Vegas as an early morning host.
 She went on to work for Telemundo and Univision doing red carpet interviews with high-profile Latino celebrities.
 She did voiceover work for English and Spanish national and international commercials.

 In 2011, Mercado featured on National Geographic Channel's Taboo.
-She has appeared on National and International Television, From Telemundo and Univision and is a special correspondent with the shows Dr. Phil and The Doctors on CBS.
+She has appeared on National and International Television, From Telemundo and Univision and was a special correspondent with the shows Dr. Phil and The Doctors on CBS.
 She is considered one of the top 6 influential Latinas to follow by Latina Magazine and Univsion.
 In 2012 and 2013, she starred in season one and two of NuvoTV's reality television show Curvy Girls which captured the daily life of four plus-size models as they realized their dreams in the fashion world.
 In June 2013, she was a special guest on The Ricki Lake Show, speaking about plus-size swim fashions.
-She is a co-host on a talk show produced by Dr. Phil McGraw called Face the Truth on CBS and has her book coming out in 2019 with publishing company Harper Collins One.
+She co-hosted on a talk show produced by Dr. Phil McGraw called Face the Truth on CBS.
+HarperOne published her memoir, The Girl with Self-Esteem Issues in 2020.